roboticslab-uc3m/teo-developer-manual/tutorial/kinfu.md

 ![kinfu](../fig/kinfu.png)

-Note: in the past, OpenCL could throw an exception on certain hardware configurations related to the maximum work-group size requested by OpenCV.
-See [this issue](https://github.com/opencv/opencv_contrib/issues/2422) for an easy workaround.
+Note: in the past and on certain hardware configurations, OpenCL could throw an exception related to the maximum work-group size requested by OpenCV.
+See [this issue](https://github.com/opencv/opencv_contrib/issues/2422) for an easy workaround if the issue is still present.

 ### Offline scene reconstruction: from a point cloud to a mesh